-Information about Cavafy Museum Alexandria, tours and Online Booking
+Information about Cavafy Museum Alexandria, tours, Booking

 Cavafy Museum Alexandria belongs to Mr. Constantine Cavafy.
 He was born in 1863, in Alexandria, Egypt and where he lived most of his life.
 The apartment where he spent his last 35 years was in Lepsius Street.
 It renamed “Sharm El Sheikh”.
 Moreover, it was after the site at the entrance of the Bay of Aquaba, made over into a museum.
 It done to honor the life and works of the great Alexandrian poet.
 After Cavafy’s death in 1933, his apartment turned into a cheap hostel.
 A museum of sorts later created on the upper floor of the Greek Consulate General.
 It is within the Hellenic Quarter of Chatby, Alexandria.